 Trip sample data were used to estimate fishing effort and catch of individual species.
 Statistical methods were used to estimate 'relative abundance' or 'standardized CPUE' by removing effects due to vessel and fishing area.
 Generalized Linear Models (GLMs) were used to estimate relative abundance.
-The GLM predicts mean catch (μ_i) using three categorical variables with a log link as follows:
+The GLM predicts mean catch ( $\mu_i$ ) using three categorical variables with a log link as follows:

-$$\log(\mu_i) = YR : QTR_i + Area_i + Vessel_i + \log(Effort_i)$$ where YR:QTR is the mean local abundance or year and quarter effect, Area is the area effect, Vessel is the vessel effect (vessel name), and offset Effort is the number of days of the fishing trip.
+$\log(\mu_i) = YR : QTR_i + Area_i + Vessel_i + \log(Effort_i)$ where YR:QTR is the mean local abundance or year and quarter effect, Area is the area effect, Vessel is the vessel effect (vessel name), and offset Effort is the number of days of the fishing trip.
 Since a species may have instances of zero catch per quarter, a GLM with a negative binomial distribution was used to accommodate zero observations.
-The GLMs were fit in R (R Development Core Team, 2016, version 3.3.0 for Linux) with a MASS library.
+The GLMs were fit in R (R Development Core Team, 2016, version 3.6.2) with a MASS library.
 GLMs were initially fit with the YR:QTR effect and then with sequential addition of other explanatory variables.
 Model selection was based on the Akaike Information Criterion (AIC).
 Relative abundance of each species was calculated from the GLM results using the 'predict.glm' routine by exponentiating YR:QTR while constraining other effects (Area and Vessel) to a single value.
 The GLM trends are normalized to facilitate comparison, such that the mean of the entire series is a value of 1.0.
+Canonical standard deviations were estimated with library canonical variances.r.